epicsNSLS2-deploy/initIOC/README.md

 **NOTE: as of v0.0.5, the GUI version of initIOC is available, along with the BINARIES_FLAT configuration setting being depracated.**

+### GUI Usage

+The Graphic User Interface (GUI) allows the user to run initIOCs in a simpler graphical environment.
+All configure options are displayed as text fields, along with a log and the IOC table.
+To add an IOC to the table, you may enter it manually, or click the Add IOC button, and fill in the fields.
+You may save the configuration with the Save button, or execute the configuration with the Run button.

+Additional settings are available in the menubar.
+From there you may toggle popups, toggle prompts asking if you wish to add another IOC, clear the log and the IOC table, and more.

 ### Currently supported drivers

 initIOCs.py relies on [ioc-template](https://github.com/epicsNSLS2-deploy/ioc-template) to deploy its IOCs, and as a result, IOC support is limited to those drivers that have startup scripts located in `ioc-template`.
 Currently this includes: